Talking to teens about sex

 - Talk often.
-Having ongoing, age-appropriate discussions — not just one big “talk.”
+Having ongoing, age-appropriate discussions over the years — not just one big “talk.”

 - Use media as a starting point.
 Images of sexuality are everywhere.
 You might talk about the difference between TV love and real life.

 - Be honest and open.
-Admitting your feelings can let girls open up about theirs.
+Admitting your feelings can help a girl open up about hers.
 And definitely share your values.

 - Ask questions.
-You can ask a girl questions like, “Do you feel okay about the way your body is growing?” and “Have any of your friends started dating?”
-You can ask a girl what she has heard about sex-related topics to make sure she has accurate information.
+You can ask your girl questions like, “Do you feel okay about the way your body is growing?” and “Have any of your friends started dating?”
+You can ask what she has heard about sex-related topics to make sure she has accurate information.